Sheffield After Life bench plaque vanishes within hours

 A metal plaque on a bench marking the final series of a Ricky Gervais TV show has been stolen hours after being installed in Sheffield.

-The wooden seat was donated by Netflix's After Life, in which Gervais's character Tony deals with the death of his wife.
+The wooden seat, one of 25 donated across the UK, was provided by Netflix's After Life, in which Gervais's character Tony deals with the death of his wife.

 It was fitted in Meersbrook Park, which overlooks the city, on Thursday.